 I'm Louis D'Hont, I am 19 years old and I live in Belgium.
 I am a programmer, an electronics hobbyist and I'm a senior.
 In the past few years, I have worked on many projects like a function generator, self-driving robot, Arduino simulators and a lot more.

 My goal is to develop innovative solutions for the computer and software industry through my combined software and hardware experiences.
 Making it possible for others to do their work in a better way through my programs give a great feeling, that is why I want to keep going in the direction of programming (IT sector).

 My main programming language is Java and C/C++ (Arduino IDE) that I use to build my programs and electronics projects with.
 I have some small experiences with designing custom electronic circuits/robotics as well as building this website using a graphical interface and additional irresponsive web technologies.

 I have a keen eye for the automation of processes, especially in the field of programming.
 A year ago I started with a Java course in an evening school that I finished a year ago.
 My plan is to do a computer science education next year at college in Ghent.

 As a programmer, I have a very enterprising attitude and enjoy to solve meaningful problems in a simplistic and lightweight approach.

-I'm the creator of Xevro.
+I'm the founder of Xevro.
 My godfather (Marc Van Den Berge) is an electronic technician, he helps me to develop programs and taught me quite a lot over the years.
 The reason that I built this website is to share the world my creations and help people with their own electronics/Arduino projects.

 7 year microcontroller programming and circuit design with Arduino